eric-bach/ragbot2/README.md

 ## Notes

-- The Bright Data API requires a paid subscription
+- The LinkUp API requires a paid subscription
 - API calls are rate-limited based on your subscription plan
 - Results are formatted for easy consumption by the AI agent